OBF/GSoC/00_ideas.md

 #### Rationale

 Sambamba already supports multiple file formats.
 Current work is on making sambamba more composable.
-Instead of having slit sorting, filtering and marking steps we will combine them into one run of the tool.
+Instead of having split sorting, filtering and marking steps we will combine them into one run of the tool.